duplaja/epub-to-audiobook-hf/README.md

 * Sign up on [HuggingFace.co](https://hugginface.co), if you have not already. (note: may have to disable adblocker to sign up, otherwise redirect breaks).
 Add a payment method.
 Generate a token with write access, using this link: [https://huggingface.co/settings/tokens](https://huggingface.co/settings/tokens)

 * Make a copy on HuggingFace of this space: [https://huggingface.co/spaces/Dupaja/styletts2-public/](https://huggingface.co/spaces/Dupaja/styletts2-public/) (3 dots, Duplicate this Space, private copy).
 Pick the lowest GPU instance, Small Tesla T4.
 (Note: This demo instance is running on the Free CPU plan, so it is not really usable.
-If you want to test out the voices first, check out the official demo here: [https://huggingface.co/spaces/styletts2/styletts2](https://huggingface.co/spaces/styletts2/styletts2) .
+If you want to test out the voices / sound first, check out the official demo here: [https://huggingface.co/spaces/styletts2/styletts2](https://huggingface.co/spaces/styletts2/styletts2) .

 * Go to your new space's settings, and set your "Sleep After" time to 15 min, to prevent it from running when not in use.
 This runs at a cost of $0.60 / hour, billed by the minute, and you can pause at any time from the settings page, using the Pause toggle.

 Once the Space builds, do the following:

 - Go to your Space's App page, and find the API link in the footer.
-This will give you the API URL (with this setup, API url will change each time you restart / pause / sleep the Space.
-Not sure if there's a way to change this).
+This will give you the API URL (**Only copy the url through .space , you don't need or want the rest of it, since it changes each time**).

-- Add the API url to epub-to-audiobook-hf.py (will need to update each time the Space goes to sleep) and your HuggingFace Token to this file, lines 24 and 26, or set the `SPACES_API_URL` and `HF_TOKEN` env variables.
+- Add the API url to epub-to-audiobook-hf.py and your HuggingFace Token to this file, lines 24 and 26, or set the `SPACES_API_URL` and `HF_TOKEN` env variables.

 - Put the epub you want to generate from in the same folder as epub-to-audiobook-hf.py

 * Run using `python3 epub-to-audiobook-hf.py <filename-of-epub>.

+* You can optionally use the command line flag `--voice f-us-2`, or other voice from the list to select a voice (see code or demo space for possible choices).
+Leaving this out defaults to LJSpeech, the (faster, better sounding imo) option, although it has only one voice.

 ## A Big Thanks To: